Subsidies for Promoting Accessibility, Participation and Wellbeing

-- The community applying for the subsidy has been operating as a registered community for at least three years and carries out regular year-round operations.
+- Operational subsidies can be awarded to communities that have been operating as a registered community for at least three years and that carry out regular year-round operations.

-- The activities of the community may not be based on profit-seeking.
+- The activities of the community which receives operational subsidy may not be based on profit-seeking.

 - Subsidies for communities supported in previous years may be increased or decreased according to the community’s activities, comparisons to the applications submitted by other communities, or the amount of funding that has been allocated.